-Sandra is an Adjunct Senior lecturer in Urban Ecology at the University of South Australia and a researcher/research supervisor associated with the Discovery Circle initiative.
+Sandra is an Adjunct Senior Research Fellow at the University of South Australia and a researcher/research supervisor associated with the Discovery Circle initiative.
 Sandra’s current research activities are concerned with urban biodiversity conservation and restoration, environmental history, citizen science and Australian nature writing.
 Through the Discovery Circle, Sandra is supervising research on the factors influencing participation in citizen science projects and is assisting Philip Roetman with Cat Tracker.
 Sandra is a plant ecologist by profession, but has a keen interest in the conservation of endangered animal species, which she expressed in her spare time by volunteer guiding at both Monarto and Adelaide Zoos.
 Find out more about Sandra on her staff webpage at the University of South Australia.

 Carla is a Lecturer in Psychology at the University of South Australia.
 Her passion is animal behaviour, conservation psychology (changing human behaviour to be more sustainable), and living in harmony with nature.
 She is particularly involved with Great Apes, but has also worked with felids, canids, marine mammals and other animals.
 She spent a month locked in an enclosure at Adelaide Zoo as part of the Human Zoo in 2007 and has served as the President of the Board of the Royal Zoological Society of South Australia.
 She loves spending time with her daughter and their amazing indoor Bengal cats and whippet.
 Find out more about Carla on her staff webpage at the University of South Australia.

 Hayley is the Discovery Circle project officer.
 Hayley has a PhD in Conservation Psychology which investigated how Psychology can be used to encourage sustainable behaviours in the general public.
 Previous research projects have investigated human-animal interactions with the Cheetah at Monarto Zoo, and studies during the drought encouraging people to have shorter showers.
-Personally, Hayley is an animal-lover and has a strong interest in sustainability and animal welfare.
+Hayley is an animal-lover and has a strong interest in sustainable living and animal welfare.
 She loves spending time in her garden and vegetable patch, with her rescued furkids (cats and dogs), cooking, and eating!

 Annette is working as a research assistant on the Discovery Circle’s little corella project.
 Annette has a PhD in Environmental Science, which examined the ecology and conservation of Fiji’s plant-visiting bats.
 Apart from crawling through guano-filled caves, sampling kava, and catching critically endangered monkey-faced bats in cloud forests, the project involved close engagement and collaboration with traditional land managers and conservation managers.
 Personally, Annette enjoys time at the beach with her children and trying to be a good gardener.